ramkumar-1819/mini-project-builder-mern-stage-1/README.md

 Your task in this iteration is to create a complete figma design for the pages.

 ### PROGRESSION 2 |  START BUILDING
 Once the design is confirmed by your `Mentor`.
 You can right away start with the coding part.
-Your task in this is iteration is to complete all the backend api end points.
+Your task in this is iteration is to complete all the backend api endpoints.

 ### PROGRESSION 3 | WELCOME PAGE
 Your task in this is progression is to create a `SPA` using react
 - `Home`
-- 'Header`
+- `Header`
 - `Footer`
-- `Main component is the plug and play area for displaying all the content`
+- `Main` is the plug and play area for displaying all the content
-- `About Us containing description about your Exercise Tracker app`
+- `About Us` containing description about your Exercise Tracker app
-- `Navigation compononent inside Header`
+- `Navigation` is a separate component and should be embedded inside header for routing to different pages
 - `Contact Us`
 In the next stage we will connect frontend and backend.